DeepLabCut/napari-DLCLabelingAlpha/README.md

 To draw masks, simply add a `Shapes layer` and start drawing polygons over the images.
 Note, these would not currently be used within DeepLabCut, but could be usefu for other applications.

 Annotations and segmentations are saved with `File > Save Selected Layer(s)...` (or its shortcut `Ctrl+S`).
+For convenience, the save file dialog opens automatically into the folder containing your images or your h5 data file.
 Note that when saving segmentation masks, data will be stored into a folder bearing the name provided in the dialog window.